PERMANENT EXHIBITION

 The Paleontology Hall is fully accessible.

 During peak times, the Paleontology Hall is one of the most popular and attracts lots of visitors.
 However, you can also check out the view form above!
-Head up to the Moran Overlook on the second floor to see a bird’s eye view of the Paleo Hall.
+Head up to the Morian Overlook on the second floor to see a bird’s eye view of the Paleo Hall.

 Guidelines